visika/tesi-magistrale/thesis.typ

 *The final output is the energy contribution of each atom to the total potential energy.*
 The MACE architecture is implemented in PyTorch and employs the e3nn library.

+In the following sections the technical details of the internals of MACE will be exposed.
+A brief introduction to the topics that follow, #glspl("mpnn") and #glspl("gnn"), is detailed in @sec:gnn.

 === MPNN Interatomic Potentials <sec:mpnn>
-#glspl("mpnn") are a type of @gnn that parametrizes a mapping from a labeled graph to a target space, either a graph or a vector space. @batatiaMACEHigherOrder2022
+#glspl("mpnn", long: true) are a type of #gls("gnn", long: true) that parametrizes a mapping from a labeled graph to a target space, either a graph or a vector space. @batatiaMACEHigherOrder2022
 When applied to parametrize properties of atomistic structures (materials or molecules), the graph is embedded in 3-dimensional (3D) Euclidean space, where each node represents an atom, and edges connect nodes if the corresponding atoms are within a given distance of each other.
 The state of each node $i$ in layer $t$ of the @mpnn is represented by a tuple
 $